 - Department staff are responsible for uploading digital copies of invoices into the accounting software and coding the entry with an accurate description of the expenditure, a unique invoice number, and the General Ledger (GL) number following guidelines issued by the Treasurer's Office. - The department head is responsible for logging into the accounting software and reviewing and approving all applicable department claims/invoices.
 Upon approval, claims up to and including \$1,000 are forwarded directly to the Treasurer's Office for payment. - The Board Claims Committee is responsible for reviewing and approving claims over \$1,000 on a bi-weekly basis.
 Upon approval, claims are forwarded to the Treasurer's Office for payment. - Claims paid in vacation.
 The Treasurer's Office is hereby authorized to issue checks in emergency cases for expenditures which are of such an emergency nature as to preclude waiting until a request is presented at the next Claims Committee meeting.
-Said claims shall be reviewed and approved by the Claims Committee Chair (or other designated Claims Committee member in the absence of the Chair) and approved by the Board Chair, The Treasurer's Office staff is responsible for printing checks weekly upon the approval by the department head, Claims Committee, Board Chair, or Finance Chair, as set forth in this policy.
-Authority and access to print checks is restricted to the Treasurer's Office staff.
+Said claims shall be reviewed and approved by the Claims Committee Chair (or other designated Claims Committee member in the absence of the Chair) and approved by the Board Chair, The Claims Committee Chair is responsible for reviewing all claims paid in vacation.
+Upon review by the Claims Committee Chair, the Board Chairman or Finance Chair is responsible for approving claims paid in vacation. - The Treasurer's Office staff is responsible for printing checks weekly upon the approval by the department head, Claims Committee, Board Chair, or Finance Chair, as set forth in this policy. -Authority and access to print checks is restricted to the Treasurer's Office staff.
 Checks are printed on blank check stock.
 Bank routing and account numbers are stored in the accounting software.
-The authorizing signature is stored on a secure server and is only accessible by Treasurer's Office staff. - • - The full Board is responsible for the final approval of all claims at the monthly County Board meeting.
+The authorizing signature is stored on a secure server and is only accessible by Treasurer's Office staff. - Board Parent Committees are responsible for reviewing the claims for their applicable county departments. - The full Board is responsible for the final approval of all claims at the monthly County Board meeting.